-PAPER 1: Education with Theory and Methods

-Education, Methods in Context, Theory and Methods

-PAPER 2: Topics in Sociology

-Families and Households, Beliefs in Society

-PAPER 3: Crime and Deviance with Theory and Methods

-Crime and deviance, Theory and Methods 2 hour examination in June of the second year.
+PAPER 1: Education with Theory and Methods Education, Methods in Context, Theory and Methods 2 hour examination in June of the second year.
+PAPER 2: Topics in Sociology Families and Households, Beliefs in Society 2 hour examination in June of the second year.
+PAPER 3: Crime and Deviance with Theory and Methods Crime and deviance, Theory and Methods 2 hour examination in June of the second year.